microsoft/qlib/examples/rl_order_execution/README.md

 In addition to OPDS and PPO, we also provide TWAP ([Time-weighted average price](https://en.wikipedia.org/wiki/Time-weighted_average_price)) as a weak baseline.
 The config file for TWAP is `exp_configs/backtest_twap.yml`.

-### Gap between backtest and testing in training pipeline
+### Gap between backtest and training pipeline's testing

 It is worthy to notice that the results of the backtesting process may differ from the results of the testing process used during training.
 This is because different simulators are used to simulate market conditions during training and backtesting.